Boréas Piezo Haptic Engine

-Enters the Boréas Piezo Haptic Engine (Boréas PHE).
+Enter the Boréas Piezo Haptic Engine (Boréas PHE).
 Our new innovative piezo haptic engine enables rich and highly detailed haptic effects that are not possible to create with legacy technologies.

 How It Works

 The Boréas Piezo Haptic Engine's innovative design uses internal components' mass to generate haptics while reducing the solution's size.
-Using off-the-shelf piezo actuators, the Boréas PHE enables a new generation of consumer electronics haptics.
+Using piezo actuators, the Boréas PHE enables a new generation of consumer electronics haptics.